 - Have completed a U.S. bachelor’s or higher degree required by the specific specialty occupation from an accredited college or university.

-- Hold a foreign degree that is the equivalent to a U.S. bachelor’s degree or higher degree in the specialty occupation.
+- Hold a foreign degree that is equivalent to a U.S. bachelor’s degree or higher degree in the specialty occupation.

 - Have education, training, or progressively responsible experience in the specialty that is equivalent to the completion of such a degree.

 - Have recognition of expertise in the specialty through progressively responsible positions directly related to the specialty.

 For the position to qualify for an H-1B visa the prospective employee must be paid the required wage set by the DOL.
 The salary required by the DOL is based on the position description and the geographic location of employment and does not always align with other suggested or recommended salary guidance.

 - Actual Wage